FUNco247/React_master_class/README.md

 # This repository is my React-typescript study note.

-- All components made by styled-component
+- I made all components by using styled-component
 - You can find this course on nomadcoder.co [Nomad coder](https://nomadcoder.co).
 - This repository has three main topics